ehector/SLA/README.md

 # Citation

 If you use the SLA R package, please consider citing the relevant manuscript: L. Luo, J. Wang and E.C.
-Hector (2021+).
-Statistical inference for streamed longitudinal data. arXiv, arXiv:2208.02890.
+Hector (2023).
+Statistical inference for streamed longitudinal data.
+Biometrika. doi: 10.1093/biomet/asad010.

 # References